 - Pain in the hands and wrists due to swelling

-- A burning when urinating
+- Burning when urinating

-Treatment lasts a long time and involves:
+Furthermore, treatment lasts a long time and involves:

-The ideal option is to treat it from the beginning so that its effects are the least uncomfortable possible.
+Finally, you must treat joint pain from the beginning so that its effects are as uncomfortable as possible.It might interest you...